 Security & Safety

-Airport staff seem to be quite tolerant of airport sleepers and overnight campers.
+Airport staff are pretty tolerant of airport sleepers and overnight campers.
 At the time of this update, we have no reports from travellers commenting on safety issues at Porto Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review